Tyler-Hardin/thread_pool/README.md

 Thread pool using std::* primitives from C++11.
 Also includes a class for a priority thread pool.

 Requires concepts and C++17.
 Currently only GCC 6.0+ is sufficient.
 Use `-std=c++17 -fconcepts` to compile.
 The priority thread pool is only supported on POSIX/-like systems.
+But it's still easy to use the normal pool on non-POSIX; just don't compile priority_thread_pool.cpp or include the header.

 The priority pool has the same API as described below, accept it has an int parameter first for the priority of the task.
 E.g. `pool.async(5, func, arg1, arg2)` for priority 5.